 Bear Attack Incidents in the Smoky Mountains 2021

-In July 2021, a different bear was reported to be causing problems at the Paint Creek Campground in the Cherokee National Forest near Greeneville on the Tennessee-Carolina state line.
+In July 2021, a different bear was reported to be causing problems at the Paint Creek Campground in the Cherokee National Forest near Greeneville on the Tennessee-North Carolina state line.
 The bear had been lingering around campers and being threatening towards visitors.
 Although it never attacked anyone, it was deemed a safety threat and was euthanized.

 On Memorial Day weekend in 2021, a visitor caught three adults throwing peanut butter balls to a 100-pound male bear near the roadside in Cades Cove.
 They were issued a $100 fee for feeding wildlife.